Miss Representation: How I Look Is What Matters

 And no one is better off.

-Posted on October 26, 2011, in body image, feminism, gender, objectification, psychology, sex, sexism, women and tagged body image, feminism, gender, Miss Representation, objectification, psychology, sex, sexism, women.
+Posted on October 26, 2011, in body image, feminism, gender, objectification, psychology, sex and sexuality, sexism, women and tagged body image, feminism, gender, Miss Representation, objectification, psychology, sex and sexuality, sexism, women.
 Bookmark the permalink.
-28 Comments.
+29 Comments.